danielmartinezvigo/marina-tree/README.md

   facts: [
     3.1415, // this will be replaced for theFact
     {
-      funcs: ['doSomethingCool', 'doSomethingEvil'],
+      funcs: ['doSomethingCool', 'doSomethingEvil', 'returnTrue'],
       facts: [
-        null, // this will be replaced for theFact null // this will be replaced for theFact
+        'John Doe', // this will be replaced for theFact [2,3,5,7,11,13,17], // this will be replaced for theFact 'Club Nacional de Football'
       ],
       operator: 'or'
     } // and the paramter for marina.eval